 - The top layer is 2 inches of a proprietary foam called AirFoam.
 Studies show this foam can relieve pressure better than memory foam while also being temperature neutral.

-- The next layer is 1 inch of Avena foam.
-This layer is latex-like and gives the mattress good bounce and response.
-It is also very durable.
+- The next layer is 1 inch of Avena foam, which is latex-like and gives the mattress good bounce and response.
+It is also very durable and breathable too.

-- The base layer is 7″ of 1.8 lb. density poly foam.
-This is a pretty standard support layer seen quite often in foam mattresses.
+- The base layer is 7″ of 1.8 lb. density poly foam, which is a pretty standard support layer seen quite often in foam mattresses.

 - The Nectar is 11 inches thick, while the Nolah is 10 inches thick